- When should I apply to the University of Michigan and for the Bell Scholarship?

 - How many applications does the Scholarship Committee receive?

 The Bell Scholarship is a very competitive scholarship.
-The Bell Selection Committee receives almost 500 applications yearly.
+The Bell Selection Committee receives anywhere from 300 to 500 applications yearly.

 - How will I be notified if I get a scholarship?